SaiSwaroopa1211/SaiSwaroopa1211/README.md

 - 👋 Hi, I’m Sai Swaroopa
 - 👀 I’m interested in Web Designing and Development
 - 🌱 I’m currently learning HTML5
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me sai.swaroopa2001@gmail.com

 <!---
 SaiSwaroopa1211/SaiSwaroopa1211 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.